klee16/resume/README.md

 Fantasy Sports Reports was developed to give fanatics and researchers tools to explore ,evaluate , and stay up to date of today sports world.

+Current Sports : Football :football:
+Future: College Football :football: , College Basketball :basketball: , and NBA :basketball:

 ## Java/SQL

 ### AS-Showlocker

-[AS-Showlocker](https://github.com/klee16/AS-Showlocker) is a simple java application that allow users to keep track of a list of Tv shows, Podcast, and Moveis Users can Add,Edit,and delete from List
+[AS-Showlocker](https://github.com/klee16/AS-Showlocker) is a simple java application that allow users to keep track of a list of Tv shows, Podcast, and Moveis Users can Add,Edit,and delete from List :tv: :movie_camera: